Azure/azure-sdk-for-java/sdk/boms/azure-sdk-bom/README.md

 ### Adding libraries to your project

-After adding the BOM Azure client libraries included in the BOM are now available to be added as a dependency without listing the artifact's version.
+After adding the BOM, Azure client libraries included in the BOM are now available to be added as a dependency without listing the artifact's version.

 ```xml